oroinc/documentation/user/back-office/system/configuration/system/general-setup/global-email.rst

    * **Attachments** --- Configure the following attachment options:

+     .. hint:: The **Maximum Attachment Size, Mb** feature is available since OroCRM :ref:`v4.1.3 <system-information>`.

+     * *Maximum Attachment Size, Mb* --- Set the maximum attachment size in Mb.
+Attachments that exceed the defined size will not be uploaded.
+You can remove size limitations by setting the size to 0.
      * *Enable Attachment Sync* --- Enable loading attachments on email sync.
      * *Maximum Sync Attachment Size (Mb)* --- Set the maximum sync attachment size in Mb.
 Attachments that exceed the defined size will not be downloaded.
 You can remove size limitations by setting the size to 0.
      * *Remove Large Attachments* --- Click the button to add a job to the queue to remove all attachments exceeding the defined size from the system.